altairwei/ZoteroLinkCitation/README.md

 ## Features

 * The script automatically detects whether the citation style used in the document has been supported.
-* More than 10 citation styles have been tested.
-See [Supported Citation Styles](#supported-citation-styles).
+* More than 10 citation styles have been tested, see the list of [Supported Citation Styles](#supported-citation-styles).
 * The Zotero fields are preserved after linking to the bibliography.
 * Allows setting a unified Word text style for newly established links, enabling changes to the link's color, size, font, etc.
 * Correctly handles multiple references in the Author-Date style where the first author is the same.